AIEdtech/Kairo/README.md

-# KAIRO — The Right Moment
+# KAIRO — Your AI Chief of Staff

 > **AI That Cares Who You Care About.**